-- To provide a map of wild areas in the Interrupted Goode Homosoline Projection which can be used in wildlife conservation planning, natural resource management, and research on human-environment interactions.
+- To provide a map of wild areas in the Interrupted Goode Homolosine Projection which can be used in wildlife conservation planning, natural resource management, and research on human-environment interactions.

 - The Last of the Wild Dataset of the Last of the Wild Project, Version 1, 2002 (LWP-1) is derived from the LWP-1 Human Footprint Dataset.
 The gridded data are classified according to their raster value (wild = 0-10; not wild >10).
 The ten largest polygons of more than 5 square kilometers within each biome by realm are selected and identified.
-This dataset is produced by the Wildlife Conservation Society (WCS) and Columbia University Center for International Earth Science Information Network (CIESIN), and is available in the Interrupted Goode Homolosine Projection (IGHP) system.
+The dataset in Interrupted Goode Homolosine Projection (IGHP) is produced by the Wildlife Conservation Society (WCS) and Columbia University Center for International Earth Science Information Network (CIESIN).

 - Recommended Citation(s)*:

 Wildlife Conservation Society - WCS, and Center for International Earth Science Information Network - CIESIN - Columbia University.
 2002.
 Last of the Wild Project, Version 1, 2002 (LWP-1): Last of the Wild Dataset (IGHP).
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). http://dx.doi.org/10.7927/H40C4SPR.
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H40C4SPR.
 Accessed DAY MONTH YEAR.

 † For EndNote users, please check the Research Note field for issues with importing authors that are organizations when using the ENW file format.